MSIA/2021-msia423-Ho-Sara-project/README.md

 docker run -p 5000:5000 --name test wikinews app.py
 ```

 The new image defines the entry point command as `python3`.
-Building the sample PennyLane image this way will require initializing the database prior to building the image so that it is copied over, rather than created when the container is run.
+Building the image this way will require initializing the database prior to building the image so that it is copied over, rather than created when the container is run.
 Therefore, please **do the step [Create the database with a single song](#create-the-database-with-a-single-song) above before building the image**.

 # Testing